Country Guide: Morocco

 - Packing list

-- Detailed inventory in French dated, valued and signed by the shipper
+- Detailed inventory in French dated, valued, and signed by the owner of the goods

 - Invoices for electrical, hi-fi appliances and items bought less than 6 months prior to import